 - Continue to hold the device steady, so the flect ID captured by the photographer will be as clear as possible.

 - Wait until the flecting process is finished.
 You'll hear two beeps indicating completion.

 - To stop flecting at any time, select the "Stop" button, or simply put the device face-down, such as on a table.
 This will save the captured event information on your device.
-As long as the flect ID is captured in the photographer's photograph, the captured event information on your device can now be published and linked into the photographers photo whenever you are ready to do so, using event management.
+As long as the flect ID is captured in the photographer's photograph, the captured event information on your device can now be published and linked into the photographer's photo whenever you are ready to do so, using Manage Events.

 - To cancel flecting at any time, simply select the "Back" button.
 Though the flect ID displayed on your device might have been captured in the photographer's photograph, any captured event information will be discarded.
 This means the flect ID that is captured into their photograph will not be able reference any additional event information.

 - Note: There are options in Preferences that allow you to customize the amount of time and frequency that event information is captured while flecting.